iitmcvg/iitmcvg.github.io/_posts/2018-05-25-SVM-and-NN-part2.md

 ## 'Training' a neural network

-Ok, so now that we have a model which can more or less approximate any function we want, how do we set the weights of our model to fit the function which we want $($this job is called training the model$)$.
+Ok, so now that we have a model which can more or less approximate any function we want, how do we set the weights of our model to fit the function which we want ( this job is called training the model ).
 First, we need a measure of how good of a fit a particular set of weights will result in.
 We can evaluate this measure by giving our model some inputs and comparing the outputs of the model to the actual outputs we want.
 The set of inputs and outputs which we already have is called the **dataset**.
 So, the dataset can be represented as $$(x_i,y_i)$$.
 Suppose our model gives the output $$y'_ i$$ when given an input $$x_i$$.
 Ideally, $$y'_i = y_ i$$ for all $$i$$.
 But this will never be the case.
 So we have to look at how $$y_i$$ and $$y'_ i$$ differ.
 We can define a **loss** function on $$y_i$$ and $$y'_ i$$ which outputs one number representing how far away the two vectors are from each other.
 Our goal would then be to minimize the sum of this loss function **over all the points in our dataset** by varying the weights and biases of the network.
 Our job of training the network is now reduced to an optimization problem.

  We solve this problem using the following approach.
 We find the output of the network to all the inputs from the dataset and evaluate the total loss using the outputs.
 We then find the **gradient** of the loss function with respect to ALL the parameters in the network.
 Then, we tweak the parameters to move in the opposite direction of the gradient so as to reduce the loss.
 We then repeat this process many times over all our samples until we reach a minimum in the loss.